paclets/PacletServer/content/pages/About.md

 Title: About
-Modified: 2018-04-23 23:19:41
+Modified: 2018-04-23 23:21:41
 Slug: about

 <a id="about-this-site" style="width:0;height:0;margin:0;padding:0;">&zwnj;</a>

 ## About This Site

 This is a paclet server, built with Mathematica.
 It lists the currently available paclets for installation.
-You can install paclets via  [```PacletInstall```](https://www.wolframcloud.com/objects/b3m2a1.docs/reference/PacletManager/ref/PacletInstall.html) .  **Before installing, be sure to check out the**   [Change Log](https://paclets.github.io/PacletServer/pages/log.html)   **to make sure that you trust the developer of the package you're going to install.**
+You can install paclets via  [```PacletInstall```](https://www.wolframcloud.com/objects/b3m2a1.docs/reference/PacletManager/ref/PacletInstall.html) .  **Before installing, be sure to check out the ** **[Change Log](https://paclets.github.io/PacletServer/pages/log.html)** ** to make sure that you trust the developer of the package you're going to install.**

 To do so run: